 And now for our favorite compression sacks, the Sea to Summit Ultra-Sil.

-This really is a great sack in terms of all-round performance.
+This Sea to Summit product really is a great stuff sack in terms of all-round performance.
 It’s constructed from an ultra-sil nylon fabric that’s resistant to rips and to water, plus, it features a slippery finish on the outside.
-This, combined with the four compression straps to reduce bulk, making this sack a dream to pack inside another bag.
+This, combined with the four compression straps to reduce bulk, makes this sack a dream to pack inside another bag.

-The stress points have been reinforced for added durability, but be aware that they aren’t tape sealed so the bag is not fully waterproof.
-The drawstring closure and buckled lid mean your bag won’t slip out, and there’s a handle on the base for ease of transport and storage.
+The stress points have been reinforced for added durability, but be aware that they aren’t tape-sealed so the compression bag is not fully waterproof.
+The drawstring closure and buckled lid mean your sleeping bag won’t slip out, and there’s a handle on the base for ease of transport and storage.

-It is a little on the pricey side compared to other sacks we’ve seen, and we wish there were a few more size options, but you can rest assured that this bag will keep your bag safe and sound for years to come.
+And we wish there were a few more size options, but you can rest assured that this compression sack will keep your bag safe and sound for years to come.